fresh-fx59/MoscowMetroMapToJson/README.md

 5. outputs stations count on each line and counts interconnections

 I've used Maven and Java 11.
-This code works with wayback machine snapshot.
+This code works with wayback machine snapshot https://web.archive.org/web/20210614210942/https://www.moscowmap.ru/metro.html#lines.
 In current version of site https://www.moscowmap.ru/metro.html#lines there is no interconnections.
 Supported page version is attached.